What is Contract Lifecycle Management (CLM)?

 Contracts are essential to the success of businesses, and without a solid foundation of knowledge about the contract lifecycle, there can be many consequences, legal and otherwise.

-Contract management software such as Parley Pro helps streamline & automate the traditional contract lifecycle management process – this saves time, reduces headache, and creates a better experience for all involved parties.
+Contract management software such as Parley Pro helps streamline & automate the traditional CLM process – this saves time, reduces headache, and creates a better experience for all involved parties.